kavyamanohar/msc-reviewed-speech/DATASHEET.md

 15. **Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?** If so, please describe how.

-	*The name of natural persons may be identified by combining speech detailes and user details available in the original data source published [here](https://gitlab.com/smc/msc)*
+	*The name of natural persons may be identified by combining speech details and user details available in the original data source published [here](https://gitlab.com/smc/msc)*

 16. **Does the dataset contain data that might be considered sensitive in any way (e.g. data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?** If so, please provide a description.

-	*No*
+	*No.*

 17. **Any other comments?**